-Note - this document is not designed to be exhaustive and extensive in the exacting requirements of every case.
-If you consider your cleaning or repair circumstances to be outside of the scope of this document, then please contact Broxap and we will be happy to help you keep our products looking as new.
+This document is not designed to be exhaustive and extensive in the exacting requirements of every case.
+If you consider your cleaning or repair circumstances to be outside of the scope of this document, then please contact Broxap and we will be happy to advise.

-All cleaning and maintenance should be recorded, detailing the method of cleaning, what products have been used, and what repair work has been undertaken.
+Comprehensive written records must be maintained detailing all inspections, cleaning and maintenance.
+Records should detail the method of cleaning, what products have been used, and what repair work has been undertaken.